eggtimebaby/BLE-Rotary-Encoder/README.md

 3. Upload the sketch to your ESP32-C3
 4. Pair with your computer or mobile device
 5. Use the encoders:
-   - First encoder: Left/Right navigation
+   - First encoder: Timeline scrubbing (Left/Right)
-   - First button: Enter key
+   - First button: Enter/Play-Pause
-   - Second encoder: Up/Down navigation
+   - Second encoder: Vertical navigation/zoom
-   - Second button: Command key (Mac)
+   - Second button: Command key for modifiers

 ## Troubleshooting